Tulsa County Department of Information Technology

 Fiscal / Management

-Tulsa County Management Information Systems strategic directions and initiatives are further provided below:
+Tulsa County Information Technology Systems strategic directions and initiatives are further provided below:

 Statement of Technical Direction